Houston reaches No. 1 in AP poll for first time since 1983

 Make some room, Phi Slama Jama.
 Another Houston team has reached the top of men’s college basketball.

-Nearly four decades after Clyde Drexler and Akeem Olajuwon took the Cougars to No. 1, the latest bunch led by Marcus Sasser and star freshman Jarace Walker took over the top spot in the AP Top 25 on Monday.
+Nearly four decades after Clyde Drexler and Akeem Olajuwon took the Cougars to No. 1, the latest bunch led by Marcus Sasser and star freshman Jarace Walker took over the top spot in the AP Top 25.
 They received 45 of 63 first-place votes from the national media panel, easily outdistancing second-place Texas and third-place Virginia.

 North Carolina had been No. 1 all season, but the Tar Heels lost to Iowa State and in a four-overtime thriller to Alabama at the Phil Knight Invitational to cede the top spot to Houston, which beat Kent State in its only game last week.